 - a) MyVirtualChild Online Assignments (120 points total): As part of the textbook package (or purchased separately), students will receive a code to create an account to access the MyVirtualChild (MVC) program.
-Details regarding the process and assignments for raising a virtual child will be provided in a separate document on Blackboard.
-Note that the MVC assignments are due on Fridays by 4:00 PM. - b) Observation Projects (70 points total): Students will develop skills in observing children, applying academic material to everyday behavior, and writing an observation report through completion of systematic observations of aspects of children's environments.
+Throughout the process of raising your child, you will be prompted to complete 8 essay question sets.
+The questions are designed to be helpful in studying for exams.
+Details regarding the process and assignments for raising a virtual child are posted on Canvas under the MyVirtualChild module.
+Note that most MVC assignments are due on Fridays by 4:00 PM. - b) Observation Projects (70 points total): Students will develop skills in observing children, applying academic material to everyday behavior, and writing an observation report through completion of systematic observations of aspects of children's environments.
 There are a number of choices to choose from for the assignments.
 Deadlines for several steps of the project are indicated on the syllabus.
 A typed write up of your observations (5-7 pages) in a specified format will meet the requirement for this assignment.
+Topic choices, observation procedure, writing tips, and observation paper examples are posted on Canvas under the module Observation Paper.
 Assignment dates:

-October 29: Choose topic and site (Agreement from site necessary) (5 points) November 19: Outline of observation paper with notes from observation (10 points) December 3: Final observation paper due (55 points)
+February 5: Choose topic and site (Agreement from site necessary) (5 points) February 26: Draft of observation paper with notes from observation (10 points) March 9: Final observation paper due (55 points)